Synthetixio/SIPs/sips/sip-60.md

 ### Migration

-1. Issuer contract will need to be upgraded to migrate the SNX to the new contract onchain.
+1. Synthetix contract will need to be upgraded to migrate the SNX from the old escrow contract to the new contract onchain.
+There will be a temporary function to allow the pdao to execute this.

 2. During the migration `Vest` needs to be disabled or effectivly fail to ensure integrity of escrow entries and SNX balances being migrated for all accounts.